MileHacker Logo

 Conduct Guidelines

-• Noise Levels: Keep noise moderate, especially in residential areas during evening hours.
+• Noise Levels: Keep noise moderate, particularly in neighborhoods during evening hours.

-• Littering: Dispose of waste properly; use designated waste bins.
+• Littering: Do not litter; use designated waste bins.

 • Signage: Respect all signage regarding access, prohibited activities, or protected areas.